-AlCIS's regulated entities include manufacturers and importers of industrial chemicals.
+AICIS's regulated entities include manufacturers and importers of industrial chemicals.
 These range from large national and international businesses; research companies and universities; and medium to small businesses to individuals and small-scale soap makers.
-AlCIS's regulated entities seeking to import, export or manufacture chemicals with an industrial use pay AlCIS a fee to register their business on the Register of Industrial Chemical Introducers, plus a levy (for introductions above a certain threshold) that varies according to the value of industrial chemicals introduced.
+AICIS's regulated entities seeking to import, export or manufacture chemicals with an industrial use pay an annual fee to register their business on the Register of Industrial Chemical Introducers, plus a levy (for total introductions above \$49,999) that varies according to the value of industrial chemicals introduced.